-Discuss the Options
+1. Discuss the Options

-Pick a project
+2. Pick a project

-We are debt free with the exception of our mortgage.
-We recently purchased a new to us mini van and still have a little money in a car fund that we are slowly adding to.
-We have a fully funded emergency fund/living expenses.
-We have no known major expenses coming our way.
-Sure, our retirement fund and kids’ college accounts could use more but we went for paying off the mortgage.
+We were debt free with the exception of our mortgage.
+We had recently purchased a new to us mini van and still had a little money in a car fund that we continued slowly adding to in case our other vehicle needed replaced (with an inexpensive vehicle).

-Look at the Numbers
+3. Look at the Numbers

-Seeing how much time we had left paying off the house as is and then started seeing when we’d be done if we put all of my paychecks towards it.
-Talk about motivating.
+Seeing how much time we had left paying off the house as is and then seeing when we’d be done if we put all of my paychecks and extra money towards it was motivating.

 Seeing the numbers and looking at dates on the calendar made it seem real and possible!